mweirauch/micrometer-jvm-extras/README.md

 > Please note that `procfs` is only available on Linux-based systems.

 * `process.threads`: The number of process threads as seen by the operating system.
+* `process.threads.context.switches.voluntary`: The accumulated number of voluntary context switches since application start.
+  A voluntary context switch occurs when a thread is in a waiting or blocked state and the scheduler switches control to another thread.
+* `process.threads.context.switches.nonvoluntary`: The accumulated number of non-voluntary context switches since application start.
+  An involuntary context switch occurs when a thread consumed the whole time slice it was granted from the scheduler.
+The thread is suspended and control is switched to another thread.

 ## Notes